 You can set default connection properties that will apply to all newly created connections.
-To set the default connection properties:
+Follow these steps to set the default connection properties:

-- Open the Viewer, select the Tools tab and click Default Connection Properties:
+- Open the Viewer, go to the Tools tab and click Default Connection Properties:

-- Navigate to the available sections and set the desired properties.
-The Default connection properties window only contains properties that can be applied to multiple connections (i.e. without unique values).
+- Browse through the available sections and adjust the properties as desired.
+Please note, the Default Connection Properties window only contains properties that can be used for multiple connections (i.e., those that do not require unique values).

-Default connection properties will NOT apply to the connections already existing in your address book.
-For mass-editing existing connections, use the instructions below.
+Please note, default connection properties will not affect existing connections in your address book.
+If you wish to bulk-edit multiple existing connections, follow the instructions provided below.

-- Select multiple connections in your connection list by dragging the mouse pointer around them or using Shift/Ctrl + click.
+- Select the desired connections from your list.
+This can be done by dragging the mouse pointer over them or using Shift/Ctrl + click:

 - Right-click on the selected connections and click on Properties: